The scarcest resource in a business today is not talent, money, or technical ability, but rather independent thought and the courage to act on it.

 Such pusillanimous behavior is often the product of systems of lifetime employment and seniority-based promotion, whether as part of an explicit policy or implicit practice.
 Such systems are common, but not unique to Japan.
 When there is no individual reward for successful results and merely risk of penalty for failure, widespread passivity naturally results.

 If there happens to be widespread passivity in the organization you lead, you are neither alone nor without hope.
 As leader, you can cultivate boldness of action in your managers, even where it appears none exists, if you do it right.
-Click To Tweet
+Share on XIn my experience, leaders who have successfully transformed their businesses and cultivated boldness of action have four behaviors with staff in common.

 1. They coach how to fail with aplomb as much as how to succeed with panache.
 There are always failures on the road to success.
 Show me someone who avoids all failure and I’ll show you someone who avoids learning.
 The best thing you can do to help your managers succeed and act with boldness is to teach them resilience in failure.
 The bold understand success is never permanent and failure is rarely fatal.
 It is only those who avoid action who think otherwise.